 RELATED: Best Back Exercises

 Many beginners in CrossFit, powerlifting and Olympic lifting assume that wearing a weightlifting belt automatically allows them to lift more weight.
 This is not so.
-Weightlifting belts help you maintain better technique and stability during lifts at very high loads, thus increasing the chance that the lift is successful.
-I get that that looks like “belt equals more weight,” but again, it’s smartest to view weightlifting belts as a support tool, not as a crutch.
+Weightlifting belts can help you maintain better technique and stability during lifts at very high loads, thus increasing the chance that the lift is successful.
+I get that it looks like “belt equals more weight,” but again, it’s smartest to view weightlifting belts as a support tool rather than a crutch.

-People also assume that using a belt protects your lower back and although this is somewhat true it’s not entirely correct.
+People also assume that using a belt protects your lower back, and although this is somewhat true, it’s not entirely correct.
 What a belt actually does is create pressure to brace your core against.
-When you brace your core, you’re less likely to suffer a back injury, so by default, weightlifting belts assist in the protection of the spine (but the real protection is core engagement).
+When you brace your core, you’re less likely to suffer a back injury.
+By default, then, weightlifting belts assist in the protection of the spine (but the real protection is core engagement).

 Do I Need a Weightlifting Belt?

 This is one of the most controversial questions in strength training, and the answer is that nobody really needs one.
-Yes, wearing one does take some stress off the midsection but there are many trainees who find it unnecessary.
+Yes, wearing a belt does take some stress off the midsection, but there are many trainees who find it unnecessary.

-If you’re someone who plans on competing in weightlifting, powerlifting, or CrossFit, then we recommend you invest in one.
-You’ll be lifting a lot of weights during your prep, and taking care of your body will ensure you feel ready to go come the big day.
+If you’re someone who plans on competing in weightlifting, powerlifting, or CrossFit, then we recommend you invest in a weightlifting belt.
+You’ll be lifting a lot of weights during your prep, and taking care of your body can help ensure you feel ready to go come the big day.

-If you’re someone who lifts just as a hobby, that’s going to come down to preference.
-Belts don’t make you stronger or allow you to lift more weights, but they can be a great aid if progressive strength is one of your goals (which we assume it is, since you’re going to the gym on a regular basis).
+If you’re someone who lifts as a hobby, the decision is going to come down to preference.
+Belts don’t make you stronger or allow you to lift more weights, but they can be a great aid if progressive strength is one of your goals.

-If you’re someone who sticks to machine workouts, there’s a 99% chance you’ll be OK without one.
+Finally, if you’re someone who sticks to machine workouts, there’s a 99% chance you’ll be OK without a belt.

 What to Consider Before Buying a Weightlifting Belt